egor-tensin/windows7-drivers/README.md

     sc create test type= kernel binPath= C:\test.sys

-You can then load/unload the driver using the `sc` to start/stop the corresponding service.
+You can then load/unload the driver by using the `net` utility to start/stop the corresponding service.

-    sc start test
+    net start test
-    sc stop test
+    net stop test

 To uninstall a driver, delete the corresponding service using `sc`.

     sc delete test

-Please note, that on the 64-bit version of Windows 7 loading 32-bit drivers is not allowed.
+Please note, that **64-bit versions of Windows 7 disallow loading 32-bit drivers**!

 You may also need to explicitly enable loading self-signed drivers on 64-bit versions of Windows.